40tude/py-flashcards/static/md/14_data_structures.md

 ############################################################
 -->

-Question : What is a **Trie** data structure, what are the use cases, can you implement an Trie from scratch in Python?
+Question : Data Structures - What is a **Trie** data structure, what are the use cases, can you implement an Trie from scratch in Python?

 Answer   :